Adityam582/Adityam582.github.io/_pages/about.md

 I single-task, do deep & hybrid work, use Firefox browser, think long-term and future-focused.

-In my free time, I let myself wander a lot, mostly inside the world of books, or on a walk in nature.
+In my free time, I wander a lot, mostly inside the world of books, or on a walk in nature.

 <!-- By no means, I'm perfect and try to be less-erroneous.
 I enjoy solving problems and save time using technology, reducing entropy, and then serially over-thinking.  -->